 At the end of our practices, we would sometimes adjourn to the sarbat stall at the junction of Lorong 39 and Geylang Road, sipping teh-tarek (frothy hot tea) and teh-aliah (ginger tea) in the dead of night.

-These years were truly the beginning of local pop music, where guitar bands sprouted like soya-bean sprouts (or towgay: a Chinese dialect) from everywhere.
+These years were truly the beginning of local pop music, where guitar bands sprouted like soya-beans (or towgay: a Chinese dialect) from everywhere.
 And it's all thanks to Cliff Richard and his Shadows.
-But never forget, that it was not the beginning of pop bands in Singapore because pop bands and combos came well before Mr Richard visited in Singapore.
-For these stories, you need to browse around on this blog find out.
+But never forget, that it was not the beginning of pop bands in Singapore because pop bands and combos came well before Mr. Richard visited in Singapore.

 (I sometimes appear as a solo singer without the Silver Strings or Velvetones as the above advertisement shows.)